lxsmnsyc/the-fighting-game/docs/cards.md

 ## Prints

 Cards can have an effect multiplier called prints.
-Each prints increases the multiplier by 1 and stacks on one another, giving a maximum multiplier of 5.
+Each prints increases the multiplier by 1 and energies on one another, giving a maximum multiplier of 5.

 - Negative
 - Error